Note: Complete with answers to frequently asked questions.

 - Mix cornstarch or arrowroot powder with the baking soda and water (add enough for desired thickness).

 - Use both oats and cornstarch.
-Try this mixture: 1 c. warm water, 1 Tbsp. baking soda, and equal parts cornstarch & oatmeal flour to thicken (approx. 3/4 Tbsp each).
+Try this mixture: 1 cup warm water, 1 tablespoon baking soda, and equal parts cornstarch and oatmeal flour to thicken (approx. ¾ tablespoon of each).

 References and Resources